po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/27-Evr_Git-Revert/README.md

   git commit -m 'added Sortable interaction'
   ```

 * In your terminal, run `git log` to see the commit history.
-You should see all 4 commits, like in the following image
+You should see all 4 commits, like in the following image:

   ![The log shows all 4 commits.](Images/01-git-log.png)